Gennady Gor, NJIT

 Middlesex County Academy for Science, Mathematics, and Engineering Technologies

-Sid was a rising senior at the Middlesex County Academy for Science, Mathematics, and Engineering Technologies (hoping to major in chemical engineering).
+Sid was a student at the Middlesex County Academy for Science, Mathematics, and Engineering Technologies (hoping to major in chemical engineering).
 He worked on predicting the restructuring of soot aggregates with Ella Ivanova in summer 2021.
-In the Fall 2022 he is joining Carnegie Mellon University, majoring in chemical and computer engineering.
+In the Fall 2022 he joined Carnegie Mellon University, majoring in chemical and computer engineering.

 Caroline Zhao